 Docker: Implementation of a container which is portable using a concept of image

-All of computing is based upon running some “function” on a set of “physical” resources, like processor, memory, disk, network, etc., to accomplish a task, whether a simple math calculation, like 1+1, or a complex application spanning multiple machines, like Exchange.
+All of the computing is based upon running some “function” on a set of “physical” resources, like processor, memory, disk, network, etc., to accomplish a task, whether a simple math calculation, like 1+1, or a complex application spanning multiple machines, like Exchange.
 Over time, as the physical resources became more and more powerful, often the applications did not utilize even a fraction of the resources provided by the physical machine.
 Thus “virtual” resources were created to simulate underlying physical hardware, enabling multiple applications to run concurrently – each utilizing fractions of the physical resources of the same physical machine.

 Docker image is a Layer in the system.